 - Never be pushy.
 Think of this as a data-gathering exercise.
 You are testing the waters with your ex to see how they respond (or not.)
 You can take more daring steps later after you have confirmed your ex is on the same wavelength as you;

 - Text messages are ideal for checking in with your ex.
-Send short messages that he/she can want to reply to;
+Your first text after no contact should feel good to receive AND tell you how hot or cold they are.
+Send short messages that he/she can want to reply to!

 - Avoid real-time interactions like FaceTime and phone calls as these mediums are better left until the next stage;